 This experience gave David a firsthand experience with the vagaries of the criminal justice system.
 If not for excellent legal representation most defendants cannot afford, he could easily have been wrongfully convicted.
 As a result, David and his wife June have been among the largest supporters of the American Civil Liberties Union for over 20 years.
 In recognition of the Trones’ support, the ACLU recently created the Trone Center for Justice and Equality which advocates for reforms that keep people out of prison for minor offenses, ensure that prisons rehabilitate inmates, provide education and job training, and make it easier for people to gain employment and rebuild their lives upon release.

-David also heads an ACLU advisory board of private sector and education leaders that encourages business nationwide to assist people reentering social after incarceration.
+David also heads an ACLU advisory board of private sector and education leaders that encourages business nationwide to assist people reentering society after incarceration.
 Their recent report shows that hiring returning citizens is not only the right thing to do but also good for business.

 In business and beyond, David’s top priority is family.
-At Wharton, David met June, who earned a degree in engineering before earning her MBA.
-They recently celebrated their 30th wedding anniversary.
+At Wharton, David met June, who earned a degree in engineering before earning her Wharton MBA.
+They recently celebrated their 31st wedding anniversary.
 Their four children – Michelle, Julia, Natalie, and Rob – are young adults.
 The youngest Trones are energetic canines, Lyndon and Hubert.
 While building Total Wine & More, David always found time to be deeply involved in his children’s lives.
 He coached youth sports for 16 years, including 13 different teams in one hectic year.

 His commitment to family extends to business.
 Total Wine & More pays higher wages and benefits than their competitors, and they were the first to provide partner benefits.
 Total Wine & More also invests in team members by paying for them to earn their GEDs and has a pilot program that offers a four-year college degree paid for by the company.
 As a result, Total Wine & More has one of the highest proportions of full-time employees and one of the lowest employee turnover rates in the retail industry.

 David believes that success only means something if you give back.
 Total Wine & More and the Trone family are major benefactors in education and other non-profits.
-Total Wine & More works with charities in the communities where they operate, having given and raised millions for food banks, women’s shelters, cultural organization, and others that play major roles in people’s lives.
+Total Wine & More works with charities in the communities where they operate, having given and raised millions for food banks, women’s shelters, autism organizations, and others that play major roles in people’s lives.
 Over the last three years alone, Total Wine & More’s charitable donations totaled almost $20 million to 7,000 local organizations.

 David, June, and their children have also given generously through their family foundation to help empower vulnerable Marylanders.
 Their early support of the University of Maryland SAFE Center For Human Trafficking Survivors enabled the Center to begin building its mission-critical Economic Empowerment Program.
 And their recent contribution to Suburban Hospital in Montgomery County will help the hospital expand its substance abuse and mental health treatment programs.